Azure-Samples/hdinsight-aks/spark/Azure-spark-demo/Delta-Lake-demo.md

 Azure HDInsight is a fully managed cloud service that allows you to run Apache Spark clusters on Azure.
 You can use HDInsight on AKS to create a Spark cluster with Delta Lake enabled and run your Delta Lake workloads on it.
 In this document, we will show you how to do that in a few simple steps.

-Prerequisites
+## Prerequisites
 * 	An Azure subscription.
-If you don't have one, you can create a free account undefined.
+If you don't have one, you can create a [free account](https://azure.microsoft.com/en-in/free/).
-* 	An Azure Storage account.
+* 	An Azure Data Lake Store Gen2 account.
 This will be used to store your data and configuration files.
-You can create one using the Azure portal, Azure CLI, or PowerShell.
-For more details, see undefined.
+Click [here](https://learn.microsoft.com/en-us/azure/storage/blobs/create-data-lake-storage-account) for more details.
-* 	An Apache Spark 3.3 cluster in Azure HDInsight on AKS
+* 	An Apache Spark 3.3 cluster in Azure HDInsight on AKS.
+For more details, click [here](https://learn.microsoft.com/en-us/azure/hdinsight-aks/quickstart-create-cluster).

 ## Step 1: Create a Spark cluster on Azure HDInsight on AKS